malayjoshi13/Describer/README.md

 ### 2.1) While training:-

 #### Step 1) Encoding all the images using InceptionV3
-All training and testing images of Flickr8k dataset of size (299, 299, 3) is firstly encoded into feature vector of length 4096 using InceptionV3 model whose last output layer is removed (as last layer of every CNN layer being softmax is used for classification task, which we are not doing here, so no need of last layer).
+All training and testing images of Flickr8k dataset of size (299, 299, 3) is firstly encoded into feature vector of length 4096 using InceptionV3 model ([read more](https://github.com/malayjoshi13/Describe/blob/main/learnings.md)) whose last output layer is removed (as last layer of every CNN layer being softmax is used for classification task, which we are not doing here, so no need of last layer).

 #### Step 2) Cleaning all the captions
 Then all training and texting captions are cleaned and pre-processed by tokenizing, converting to lower case, removing punctuation and single letter words (“s” and “a”).
 Then to each caption, we add the start and end signs, “startseq” and “endseq” respectively.